House of Words wooden menu frame

 Vanira Lodge.
 Teahupo'o, Tahiti

 Nazare, Portugal.
-The trip before the Tahiti trip.
+The trip that led to this trip.

 some gif files